The process of hiring a private midwife can be dauting.

 Once you have narrowed down your options, most private midwives will offer a no cost, no obligation chat (either by the phone or ideally in person), which allows you to ascertain whether you are a good match for each other.

-While the goal of this “appointment” is to just get a general feel for each other, coming prepared with a list of questions can help you to understand how your midwife operates and her general philosophy surrounding birth.
+While the goal of this meet up is to just get a general feel for each other, coming prepared with a list of questions can help you to understand how your midwife operates and her general philosophy surrounding birth.

 The decision to hire a private midwife comes with a significant financial investment.
 Asking appropriate questions is part of your due diligence as a client to ensure this investment is well placed and that you are setting yourself up for a positive experience.
 So don’t hold back.
 This is your opportunity to ask your questions, calm any fears you or your partner may hold, and to set in place a really great foundation for a positive pregnancy, birth and postpartum experience.